dotnet/arcade/Documentation/TeamProcess/One-Pagers/retrying-stages-staging-pipeline.md

 The proposal here is to split the Staging Pipeline into two different pipelines and add the ability to rerun stages.
 Thinking of this work as 2 part process.
 #### Version 1 (V1):
-1. First pipeline will contain anything the alters the artifacts (Eg: Signing, SBOM generation).
+1. First pipeline will contain anything that alters the artifacts (Eg: Signing, SBOM generation).
 1. Second pipeline will contain Validation and publishing to various storage accounts.
 #### Version 2 (V2):
 1. Ability to add rerun stages in the Second pipeline.